๐ Manage Remotes

 โ Add a New Remote

-pointing to the specified repository URL.
+Adds a new remote named upstream pointing to the specified repository URL.
 This is useful for tracking the original repository when youโve forked it.

-git remote add upstream https://github.com/username/repo.git
+git remote add upstream https://github.com/username/repo.git๐ Fetch All Remotes

 Fetches updates from all configured remotes.
 This command retrieves the latest changes from each remote repository without merging them into your local branches.

-๐งน Prune Stale Remote References
+git fetch --all๐งน Prune Stale Remote References

-Removes references to remote branches that no longer exist on the origin
+Removes references to remote branches that no longer exist on the origin remote.
+This helps keep your list of remote branches clean and up-to-date.

-git remote prune origin
+git remote prune origin๐ View All Remotes

 Displays all configured remotes along with their URLs.
 This is useful for verifying the remote repositories your local repository is connected to.